programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 - [Python notebook](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/facial-recognition-ai-python/facial-recognition-ai-python.ipynb)
 - An OpenCV pretrained facial detection model [`haarcascade_frontal_default.xml`](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/facial-recognition-ai-python/haarcascade_frontalface_default.xml)

-You should be aware that many machine learning processes require special configuration of your computing environment.
+You should be aware that many ML processes require special configuration of your computing environment.
 For example, some of the packages below require both a C++ compiler, like Microsoft Visual Studio, and a capable dedicated graphics card (GPU).
 Both of these things are included in Google Colab, which can make it much easier to use than setting up your own machine learning environment, even for those with previous Python experience.

 We will walk you through the necessary code step by step.
 Overall, it will:
 * Download necessary files